-Guideline for low grade point average
+Guideline for low GPA

-- Complete a minimum of three (3) semester hours in upper-level dietetics courses from an accredited college or university and earn at least a B. Transcripts must include evidence of this course work.
-Prospective applicants will need to obtain prior approval from DPH WIC Dietetic Internship Program Director on acceptable coursework to meet this requirement. - Coursework to meet low GPA requirements must have been completed no more than two (2) years prior to the application submission. - Coursework requirements must be complete, and transcripts must be submitted to DPH WIC Dietetic Internship Program Director no later than June 30th.
+- Complete a minimum of nine (9) semester hours in upper level dietetics courses from an accredited college or university.
+Earn at least a B in each course.
+Transcripts must include evidence of this course work.
+Prospective applicants will need to obtain prior approval from DPH WIC Dietetic Internship Director on acceptable coursework to meet this requirement. - Coursework to meet low GPA requirements must have been completed no more than two (2) years prior to the application submission. - Coursework requirements must be completed and transcripts must be submitted to DPH WIC Dietetic Internship Director no later than June 30th.
 The applicant should indicate in their application that coursework to meet requirements is pending and will be completed prior to June 30th. - Applicants with pending coursework may be selected for interview but will not be offered an internship position until and unless all requirements have been met by June 30th.